eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

 1. historical ("hist") runs, that is AMIP runs initialized from ERA5 and forced with observed SST and sea ice (for the production runs, this is ESA-CCI v3).
 2. idealized runs where either the SST anomaly or the SST climatology has been low-pass filtered to remove the time-varying mesoscale, or climatological fronts.
 These are labeled by the kind of filtering, e.g. "hist-c-0-a-lr20" indicates no filtering to the climatology ("c-0") and filtering to the anomalies with 20 times the local Rossby radius ("a-lr20").

 A large number of variables have been provided at various frequencies, and even more are available on request.
 The native catalouges contain the year 2023 for all available variables and frequencies.
-Please explore the catalogues through "intake" (see the notebooks) or the [STAC catalogue]([url](https://swift.dkrz.de/v1/dkrz_7fa6baba-db43-4d12-a295-8e3ebb1a01ed/apps/stac-browser/index.html#/external/raw.githubusercontent.com/eerie-project/intake_catalogues/refs/heads/main/dkrz/disk/stac-templates/catalog-experiments.json?.language=en)).
+Please explore the catalogues via "intake" (see the notebooks) or the [STAC catalogue](https://swift.dkrz.de/v1/dkrz_7fa6baba-db43-4d12-a295-8e3ebb1a01ed/apps/stac-browser/index.html#/external/raw.githubusercontent.com/eerie-project/intake_catalogues/refs/heads/main/dkrz/disk/stac-templates/catalog-experiments.json?.language=en).

 For the preliminary runs, you can explore available variables through the *metadata* directory and its searchable \<exp\>__\<stream\> .csv files listing the metadata for each variable.
 Additional information on ECMWF variables is available in the [ECMWF Parameter Database](https://codes.ecmwf.int/grib/param-db/) which can be searched by short name, GRIB code, units etc. Particular care is advised for flux data (precipitation, surface heat fluxes etc.) which may be provided either as *rates* (e.g. m/s, W/m^2, typical for monthly means) or as *accumulations* (e.g. m, J/m^2, typical for high-frequency output).